AWS Case Study: Skifta

 Skifta is a great example of a product that may not have been possible without cloud computing.
 Skifta has a six-person development team and is a wholly owned subsidiary of Qualcomm.
 Ed Smith, Director, Product Development, explains, “The alternative solution would have been to build out large development and test environments to evaluate the cost of deploying Skifta globally.
 Then, assuming the investment could be justified, petition for a large budget to build a global infrastructure to support a solution yet to prove its viability.
-It is doubtful the service would exist today were it not for AWS.”
+It is doubtful the service would exist today were it not for Amazon Web Services (AWS).”

 The maturity of the AWS solution was the primary factor in Skifta choosing it as their hosting provider.
-“With six people on the team it was imperative that the development tools allowed one primary and one secondary person to run all our environments (development, integration, test, stage and production) and manage all aspects of those environments (deployment, elasticity, scaling, monitoring and disaster recovery).
-All of this needed to be achieved without impacting the rest of the team’s activities.
-Amazon stands head and shoulders above its competitors – in terms of the quality and range of AWS services and the international reach.
-We have been impressed with the quality of the implementations and tools and we derive confidence in the knowledge that Amazon is innovating as quickly as we are.”
+“With six people on the team, it was imperative that the development tools allowed one primary and one secondary person to run all our environments (development, integration, test, stage and production) and manage all aspects of those environments (deployment, elasticity, scaling, monitoring and disaster recovery)," Smith says.
+"All of this needed to be achieved without impacting the rest of the team’s activities.
+AWS was the clear choice."

 The Skifta team has been able to deploy a full solution for a fraction of the cost of traditional hosting models.
-“A capex approach to this project would have meant an expenditure of over $1M on hardware and data centers.
-But in the last twelve months, we have developed, deployed and launched a media shifting solution that can scale to support millions of subscribers, performing millions of transactions, with a total hardware and software spend of less than $70,000,” confirms Smith.
+“A capex approach to this project would have meant an expenditure of over $1 M on hardware and data centers.
+But in the last twelve months, we have developed, deployed and launched a media shifting solution that can scale to support millions of subscribers, performing millions of transactions, with a total hardware and software spend of less than $70,000,” Smith says.

 Not only has Skifta been able to save money and go to market quickly, Smith also believes there are underlying development advantages.
 “The ability to design and code a software service that can take advantage of elastic computing has produced better code, better deployment and scaling tools and a better approach to iterative code development.
 It makes a huge difference that the code development and test cycle does not need to be project managed to ensure the appropriate resources are available and configured in time for the right testing cycles.
 Testing can take place on an as-needed basis.”

-Cloud computing has also required a different mindset with regards to the lifespan of machines.
-In our case, all machines are created dynamically.
-This has cut the risk of operator error on installations and upgrades to virtually zero, since everything including automated testing can be tested in the replica environments ensuring no fat finger trouble on eventual launch into production.”
+Using the AWS Cloud has prompted Skifta to adopt a different mindset when it comes to the lifespan of machines.
+"In our case, all machines are created dynamically," Smith says.
+"This has cut the risk of operator error on installations and upgrades to virtually zero, since everything including automated testing can be tested in the replica environments ensuring no fat finger trouble on eventual launch into production.”